calnix/Yieldcurity/submission_process.md

 #### Some general guidelines:
 - Construct a mental model of what you expect the contracts to look like before checking out the code.
-    - Compare the architecture to your mental model.
-Look into areas that are surprising or deviate from expectations.
+    - Investigate areas that are surprising or deviate from expectations.
 - Flesh out the risk surface (i.e. external contract interactions, adversarial actions).[^1]
     - Are new attack vectors introduced (if so, have they been mitigated)?
     - Are prior mitigated attack vectors, now unmitigated?